robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 # 3/4/2023
 Picked up the car from Ferrari Palm Beach.
 Drove it 200 miles in the next few days, it drove perfect, no check engine lights.
 They said the timing was off by 6 degrees and the belts were old.
 Noticed the air conditioner doesn't blow cold.
+Started a chargeback through Chase for $3800 for the timing issues and transmission issues.

 # 3/28/2023
-The top that Vlad had fixed stopped working completely.
+The top that Vlad had "fixed" stopped working completely.
 Won't go up or down and is stuck in the middle.
+I ended up partially fixing it myself, but this is definitely an issue that Vlad's caused by rebuilding a hydrauilic incorrectly.
+The hydraulic behind the passenger headrest is shooting fluid.

+# 4/28/2023
+Chase approves my first charge back on the transmission/timing/timing belt issues.
+Still need to open a 2nd charge back for the convertible top work.